Promoting LGBTQ+ Inclusivity in the IPM Field: Perspectives from IPM Professionals

 Description

-This panel will explore the connection between the IPM professional community and the 2SLGBTQIA+ community, bring awareness to common issues faced by the LGBTQ+ community, and provide a conversation about ways IPM professionals can be allies for the LGBTQ+ community to improve LGBTQ+ equity within IPM and adjacent fields.
+This panel explores the connection between the IPM professional community and the LGBTQ+ community, brings awareness to common issues faced by the LGBTQ+ community, and provides a conversation about ways IPM professionals can be allies and help improve equity within IPM and adjacent fields.
 Our panelists are passionate about LGBTQ+ inclusion.
 They can speak to LGBTQ+ issues and how they intersect with their roles in IPM extension, research, and regulation.
-Our panel will end with a Q&A session where panelists and participants will brainstorm tangible actions we can take to be more inclusive and supportive of the 2SLGBTQIA+ community in IPM research, extension, and outreach.
+Our panel will end with a Q&A session where panelists and participants will brainstorm tangible actions we can take to be more inclusive and supportive of the LGBTQ+ community in IPM research, extension, and outreach.

 Kim Skyrm (he/him)